w3c/csvw/experiments/simple-templates-jquery/README.md

 - [PapaParse](http://papaparse.com) CSV parser
 - [URI.js](https://medialize.github.io/URI.js/) to manipulate URI-s
-- [mustache.js](https://github.com/janl/mustache.js), a Mustache implementation in Javascript

-The code is *very* rough at the edges (e.g., managing errors) and is probably very inefficient for larger CSV files...
+The code is *very* rough at the edges (e.g., managing errors) and is probably not very efficient for larger CSV files...